 We are pleased to announce our LASI’19 keynotes for this year’s event!
-We are looking forward to hearing from Dr. Ido Roll from The University of British Columbia and Dr. Phil Winne from Simon Fraser University.
+We are looking forward to hearing from Dr. Ido Roll and Dr. Heather O’Brien, both from The University of British Columbia and Dr. Phil Winne from Simon Fraser University.

 Dr. Ido Roll